The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The eikonal operator beyond the soft limit

 When we let the differential operator act on the square bracket, we need to distinguish two types of terms.
 For the terms where the derivative acts on the amplitude, we can use again

 Instead, for those where the derivative acts on the delta function we can use the following property,

 which follows from the distributional identity $\delta'(x)\delta(y-x)=\delta'(x)\delta(y)+\delta(x)\delta'(y)$.
-In total we get three terms: the first one involves the standard Fourier transform in the usual transverse plane $\delta(2p_1\cdot q)\delta(2p_2\cdot q)$ and the derivative acts on the amplitude, the second one involves the standard Fourier transform and the derivative acts on the phase-space delta function $\delta(2p_2\cdot(q_1+k))$, while in the last one the derivative acts on one of the Fourier-transform delta functions $\delta(2p_2\cdot q)$.
+In total we get three terms: the first one involves the standard Fourier transform in the usual transverse plane $\delta(2p_1\cdot q)\delta(2p_2\cdot q)$ and the derivative acts on the amplitude, the second one involves the standard Fourier transform and the derivative acts on the phase-space delta function $\delta(2p_2\cdot(q_1+k))$, while in the last one the derivative acts on one of the delta functions appearing in the Fourier transform, $\delta(2p_2\cdot q)$.
 Grouping together the first two terms, we thus find

 with $\operatorname{FT}_\alpha^{(2)}$ given by